Massachusetts House of Representatives' 35th Middlesex district

 Massachusetts House of Representatives' 35th Middlesex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of the cities of Malden and Medford in Middlesex County.
-Since 2003, Paul J. Donato Sr. of the Democratic Party has represented the district.
+Since 2003, Paul Donato of the Democratic Party has represented the district.
 Candidates running for this district seat in the 2020 Massachusetts general election include Nichole Mossalam.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's 2nd Middlesex and 5th Middlesex districts.